LysTech/lys/README.md

 What `processing_pipeline.apply()` does is for each session, it loops through each processing step in the order they're listed, and applies that step's `.process()` method to the session's `processed_data` attribute.
 Each `ProcessingStep` has keyword arguments, these are specified as above for `ReconstructWithEigenmodes`.

+- [ ] We may want to re-architect steps or processing so that stuff can happen "live", and then we'd fold pre-processing into processing and write the code such that non-live data is treated as live.

 ## Notes on Project Architecture
-- We keep abstract classes in `/interfaces`, this is good for readability / future users of the code to easily find concepts.
+- We keep abstract classes in `/abstract_interfaces`, this is good for readability / future users of the code to easily find concepts.
 - We have many "domain objects", like a mesh, an optode, a session etc. These are kept in `/objects` for the same reason as above.
 - We want to treat this as a library, like our internal numpy, and then use the tool for our work.
-Not sure if this should be a separate repo, or just go in `/exa,ples`.
+- Our work (outside building this library) should mostly happen inside `/research` and `steps.py`.
+  - [ ] TBD if this is the best way, goal is to separate library from messy R&D code.

 ## Examples folder

-The `/examples` directory contains example scripts that demonstrate how to use the Lys library.
-This separation of concerns keeps the core library code (in `/objects`, `/visualization`, and `/utils`) stable and reusable, while allowing experimentation and result generation to happen in dedicated script files.
+This is a good place to start learning how the code works.
+The `/examples` directory contains example scripts that demonstrate how to use the library.
 The scripts include:

 - `processing_demo.py`: Demonstrates a complete experiment processing pipeline including wavelength conversion, hemoglobin reconstruction, scalp effect removal, t-statistics conversion, and eigenmode-based reconstruction with correlation analysis against MRI t-stats
 - `viz_demo.py`: Shows 3D visualization capabilities with meshes and optodes

 ## Visualization
 ### 3D plots

 The idea is to respect the Open-Closed principle + have composability.
 Whenever we define a new object that we want to be able to plot, it just needs to have a `to_vtk` method that returns a vtkActor and the `VTKScene` class can plot it.